 In any case, this does not inspire confidence that whatever on-top "ease of use" things have been added to cl-sdl2 are actually easy to use...
 You have no indication of what errors you need to be aware of that need handling, and macros can make it deceptive that errors will be handled cleanly for you.

 My philosophy in these cases is to talk to the library as directly as possible, and use the extra stuff in the wrapper as inspiration for my own wrappers.
 For instance we see in the next macro with-window that they do in fact check the window for a null pointer and raise an 'sdl-error if it's one, I might want to handle that case with some special code!
-Not mentioned in the doc for with-window however (there is none).
+It's not mentioned in the doc for with-window though (there is no doc).
 Meanwhile SDL_CreateWindow is clear about the error possibility.
 I'm ok with just checking errors directly myself, e.g. null pointers with (cffi:null-pointer-p (autowrap:ptr screen)) and keeping the appropriate level of paranoia C demands.

 Let's finally look at the code.
 (Duplicated on gist here.)
 Given all that effort for just one macro starting from the Lisp side, I just started from looking at the C side from the migration guide instead.
 This is faster, can just apropos/tab-complete the autowrapped Lispy-named function or constant equivalents.
 In the end I created a hello world that draws a red/green/blue banner with a CL pixel array.